dragthor/dragthor.github.com/_posts/2016-03-10-arduino-sketch-debugging-for-dad-and-kids.markdown

 ![alt text]({{ page.image }} "Arduino")

 What exactly am I trying to accomplish?
 Admittedly it's another new toy for dad.
 I enjoy this kind of stuff.
-However I am hopeful I can use the Arduino with my two young daughters.
+However, I am hopeful I can use the Arduino with my two young daughters.
 Get them **involved**.
 Get them interested.
 Get them **excited**.
 Show them a computer program that instructs a microcontroller to send and receive little tiny electrical impulses.
 Demonstrate the humble beginnings of what is inside their smart phones and computers.
 Plus who doesn't like colorful LED lights?
 I ordered about 500 of them.

 {% include adsense.html %}